koliseoapi/help/content/tickets/validation.md

    ![The sidebar menu](/img/screenshots/validation/sidebar-menu.avif)

-## Assigning permissions to other users
+## Assign permissions to other users

 If you have Administrator permissions on the event, you can grant permissions to other users: